(888) 595-9101 Call Now For Pricing and Availability

 What is the Best Way to Manage Sundowners Syndrome?

 Many patients who suffer from dementia are exceedingly difficult to reason with as a result of their condition.
 Patients who suffer from Alzheimer’s disease are a bit easier to manage, though their state of forgetfulness may become a hindrance.
+The foundation of effective management does not lie in logic.
+It lies in the compassion and redirection.

 The key to managing seniors who are suffering from sundowners syndrome is to remain patient.
 This symptom of their memory condition is not something that they can actively control.
 As much as sundowning may distress a caregiver, the person who is experiencing it will be suffering 100% more.
 Instead of expressing direct concern or showing the senior any form of irritation, try to divert their attention amiably.
 When a caregiver or loved one reacts to the effects of sundowners syndrome, the behaviors have a tendency to increase.